Hyacinth Graf Strachwitz: In the Weimar Republic

 In 1921, during the Silesian Uprisings, when Poland tried to separate Upper Silesia from the Weimar Republic, Strachwitz served under the Generals Bernhard von Hülsen and Karl Höfer.
-At the peak of the conflict when the Poles dug in on the Annaberg, a hill near the village of Annaberg—present-day Góra Świętej Anny.
-The German Freikorps launched the assault in what would become the Battle of Annaberg, which was fought between 21 May and 26 May 1921.
+At the peak of the conflict, when the Poles dug in on the Annaberg, a hill near the village of Annaberg—present-day Góra Świętej Anny, the German Freikorps launched the assault in what would become the Battle of Annaberg, which was fought between 21 May and 26 May 1921.

 Strachwitz and his two battalions outflanked the Polish positions and overran part of them in hand-to-hand combat around midnight on 21 May.
 Strachwitz was the first German to reach the summit.
 They captured six field guns, numerous machine guns, rifles and ammunition.
 On 4 June the Freikorps attacked Polish positions at Kandrzin—present-day Kędzierzyn—and Slawentzitz—present-day Sławięcice.
-In this battle Strachwitz and his men captured a Polish artillery battery which they turned against the Poles.
+In this battle Strachwitz and his men captured a Polish artillery battery, which they turned against the Poles.
 For these services he received the Schlesischer Adler (Silesian Eagle) medal, Second and First Class with Oak Leaves and Swords.
-His younger brother Manfred also fought for Silesia, and was severely wounded leading his men at Krizova.
+His younger brother Manfred also fought for Silesia and was severely wounded leading his men at Krizova.

 Two months later his wife gave birth to their second child, a daughter named Alexandrine Aloysia Maria Elisabeth Therese born on 30 July 1921, nicknamed "Lisalex".
 The Ministry of the Reichswehr informed him in 1921 that he had been promoted to Oberleutnant (first lieutenant), the promotion backdated to 1916.
 The Strachwitz family grew further when on 22 March 1925 a third child, a son named Hubertus Arthur, nicknamed "Harti", was born on their manor at Schedlitz, later renamed Alt Siedel—present-day Siedlec.

-In 1925, Strachwitz and his family moved from Groß Stein to their manor in Alt Siedel, because of personal differences with his father, who remained in Groß Stein.
+In 1925, Strachwitz and his family moved from Groß Stein to their manor in Alt Siedel because of personal differences with his father, who remained in Groß Stein.
 Between 1924 and 1933 Strachwitz founded two dairy cooperatives which many local farmers joined.
 In parallel he studied a few semesters of forestry.
 He used his influence in Upper Silesia to modernize forestry and farming.
 His ambitions were aided by his presidency of the Forstausschuss (Forestry Committee) of Upper Silesia and his membership in the Landwirtschaftskammer (Chamber of Agriculture).

 Strachwitz completely took over his father's estate in 1929, first as the general manager and then as owner.
-This made Strachwitz one of the most wealthy land and forest owners in Silesia.
+This made Strachwitz one of the wealthiest land and forest owners in Silesia.
 Along with the palace in Groß Stein he owned a lime kiln and quarry in Klein Stein—present-day Kamionek—and Groß Stein, a distillery in Groß Stein and Alt Siedel.